 The most susceptible are the lemon trees, followed by orange, lime, and mandarin.

 Fortnightly to monthly applications is required and applied to the point of runoff (drenched).

 Begin in late winter through until early Autumn or apply when the weather is consistently over 20 degrees.

 Using a small container, slowly mix 50g (3 Tbspn) of CGW Spray powder per 1 litre of water while constantly stirring to prevent clotting.

 Add mixed contents into the sprayer bottle, seal then shake vigorously to ensure contents are mixed thoroughly.

-Add 25g (1½ Tbspn) of SGW Spray powder per 1 litre of water.
+Add 25g (1½ Tbspn) of CGW Spray powder per 1 litre of water.
 (Follow mixing method as per initial application instructions above.)

 At the completion of the application, flush sprayers with clean water.

 May cause slight eye irritation.
 Avoid contact with eyes.
 May cause irritation to the respiratory system.

 Always wear dust/filtering masks before handling the product.